sendbird/sendbird-platform-sdk-java/docs/MessagesApi.md

 <a name="addExtraDataToMessage"></a>
 # **addExtraDataToMessage**
-> InlineResponse20054 addExtraDataToMessage(channelType, channelUrl, messageId, apiToken, addExtraDataToMessageData)
+> AddExtraDataToMessageResponse addExtraDataToMessage(channelType, channelUrl, messageId, apiToken, addExtraDataToMessageData)

 Add extra data to a message